davidgasquez/handbook/Open Data.md

 - Can new table formats play efficiently with IPFS?
 	- E.g: Running [`delta-rs`](https://github.com/delta-io/delta-rs) on top of IPFS.
 	- That'd mean Delta/Iceberg tables have an append only changelog that IPLD understand.
 Same for the storage layer.
 Updates should be handled transparently and efficiently.
-- Is it possible to run Spark/Trino on top of IPFS?
+- Is it possible to run Spark/Trino on top of IPFS with Bacalhau?
 - What would be the ideal tabular format for IPFS?
 Parquet?
-Iceberg? ...

 ### Related Projects
 #### Computation